Bernard Cornwell: Career

 This was followed by a series of modern thrillers with sailing as a background and common themes: Wildtrack published in 1988, Sea Lord (or Killer's Wake) in 1989, Crackdown in 1990, Stormchild in 1991, and the political thriller Scoundrel in 1992.

-Cornwell wrote two books a year for a long time, slowing to one book per year in his sixties.
+Cornwell wrote two books a year for a long time, slowing to one per year in his sixties.
 His idea of historical fiction is of presenting a "big story" in historical events and a "little story" in fictional plot.
 Patrick O'Brian, who wrote the Aubrey-Maturin series of historical adventures set in the Napoleonic era, said that there was "too much plot, not enough lifestyle" in the novels of Cornwell and C. S. Forester.
 Cornwell took that as a compliment and an accurate appraisal of the difference between the style of O'Brian and his own, while appreciating the association with Forester.

 With the success of the Sharpe series, Cornwell began to write about other periods and historical events in English and American history, both in series and in single novels.
-Agincourt was released in the UK in October 2008.
+Azincourt was released in the UK in October 2008.
 The protagonist is an archer who participates in the Battle of Agincourt, a devastating defeat suffered by the French during the Hundred Years' War.
-In 2004, he released The Last Kingdom, beginning the Saxon Stories centered on protagonist Uhtred of Bebbanburg and telling how the nation of England began under King Alfred the Great.
-The twelfth novel in the series was published in 2019 as Sword of Kings.
-He realized that few in England knew how England began, unlike Americans who have a clear date for their nation's beginning—so this became his "big story".
+In 2004, he released The Last Kingdom, beginning the Saxon Stories centered on protagonist Uhtred of Bebbanburg and telling how the nation of England began forming under King Alfred the Great.
+He realised that few in England knew how England began, unlike Americans who have a clear date for their nation's beginning—so this became his "big story".
 His own ancestral roots gave him the "little story" in the protagonist Uhtred.

 The Fort, published in 2010, is another of Cornwell's stand-alone novels.
 It tells of the Penobscot Expedition of 1779 during the American Revolutionary War.

-He has been extremely successful in his writing career, selling 30 million books by 2015 throughout the various series and individual novels and he continues to write new novels.
+Bernard Cornwell has been extremely successful in his writing career, selling 30 million books by 2015 throughout the various series and individual novels, and he continues to write new novels.